ubco-cmps/data301_course/project/milestone06.md

 1. MAJOR version when you make incompatible API changes,
 1. MINOR version when you add functionality in a backwards compatible manner, and
 1. PATCH version when you make backwards compatible bug fixes.

-## OPTIONAL Task 5: Give others feedback!

-Many of your classmates are doing some very interesting projects with some cool datasets.
-Since this is a course introducing you to Data Analytics, I think it would be very helpful for you to look at their analyses and results, think critically about it, and perhaps provide some useful feedback.

-I'll try and facilitate this during our lecture this week, and also online on {{ FORUM_LINK }}.

 ## Appendix